 Beth Hutchinson, British Columbia

 Beth has been a program teacher and BC Provincial Co-ordinator of the PCMGP.
 She continues to be a program trainer.
 Beth fell in love with PCMGP while leading the first one in BC.
 It had more laughter, more development of skills, confidence and connection for all, and a greater depth of joy and satisfaction than she had ever expected.
 She draws on this experience as well as on her life as a parent and grandparent, an Infant Development Consultant, and in the Sheway program.

 Marilee Peters, British Columbia

 Marilee is an experienced communications professional and children’s author.
 She received a BA from the University of Ottawa, and an MA and MLIS from UBC.
 Marilee first became involved with the Parent-Child Mother Goose Program in 2012, while the Director of Communications at the BC Council for Families.
 She lives in Vancouver with her husband and two teenagers.

 Maureen Doll, British Columbia

-Maureen is the Family Service Director at the Kamloops Community YMCA-YWCA.
-She has been a PGMGP facilitator for ten years, coordinator of the program for eight years, and one of the program trainers in BC.
-Maureen also sits on the Provincial PCMGP Steering Committees.
-Her work in social services, child protection, and the Infant Development Program is a driving force behind her passion for parent-child attachment-based programs like the PCMGP.
-“The PCMG Program® is one that all families can benefit from.”
+Maureen Doll is the current Family Service Director at the Kamloops Community YMCA-YWCA.
+She has been an active Parent-Child Mother Goose Program ® facilitator for over ten years, coordinator of the program for eight years and is one of the four PCMG-P® Trainers in BC.
+Maureen sits on the National, Program/Training and Provincial PCMGP® Steering Committees.
+Her work within the social services, child protection and the Infant Development Program is a driving force behind her passion for parent-child attachment based programs like the PCMG-P. “I think the PCMG Program ® is one that all families can benefit from.”